adap/flower/doc/source/quickstart_scikitlearn.rst

   $ pip install flwr

-Since we want to use MXNet, let's go ahead and install it:
+Since we want to use scikt-learn, let's go ahead and install it:

 .. code-block:: shell